 Founded in 1995, the Medicaid Health Plans of America (MHPA) represents the interests of the Medicaid managed care industry through advocacy and research to support innovative policy solutions that enhance the delivery of comprehensive, cost-effective, and quality health care for Medicaid enrollees.

-For 50 years, Medicaid has helped ensure that millions of Americans who need it have access to health care for preventive, primary, and specialty services.
+For over 50 years, Medicaid has helped ensure that millions of Americans who need it have access to health care for preventive, primary, and specialty services.

 Children, pregnant women, parents, seniors, individuals with disabilities, and low-wage earners all may qualify for Medicaid subject to state requirements under federal standards.
 As a result, the most vulnerable Americans get a hand-up to a healthier life.

 Nearly three-quarters of the people covered by Medicaid receive health care provided by managed care organizations (MCOs).
 Our association, Medicaid Health Plans of America (MHPA), is the leading national trade organization focused solely on the universe of Medicaid health plans.
 MHPA works on behalf of 130+ commercial and nonprofit plans that serve nearly 43 million Medicaid enrollees in 40 states, the District of Columbia and Puerto Rico.
 MHPA provides advocacy and research that support policy solutions to enhance the delivery of quality care for Medicaid enrollees through improved access and cost-effective services.

 Over the course of two generations, managed care has evolved to become a model for care in the United States.
 Medicaid health plans have pioneered systems, protocols and treatments to provide quality care, produce robust outcomes and deliver budget predictability on a large scale — consistent with our members’ values and mission-driven approach to care.